 This species can inhabit a broad range of habitats, has a large population (particularly on Tasmania) and lacks major threats.
 Therefore, the red-necked wallaby is on the lowest level of concern.
-These wallabies main threat are humans as they can be considered a pest because of the damage they causes to crops and pastures.
+These wallabies main threat are humans as they can be considered a pest because of the damage they cause to crops and pastures.
 They are sometimes shot in large numbers although this is regulated to ensure that the overall population numbers are not affected.

 No upcoming events